Latest News

 Tonbridge Rotary’s Vice President, Valentina Waters, who teaches at the Leigh Academy Hugh Christie, joined their students, the Headteacher Mr Shah, Head of PSHE Ms Renton and Head of History Ms Sivyer, in the traditional parade from Tonbridge Castle to the Memorial Garden at Bradford Street where a wreath was laid on Remembrance Sunday.

-On 7th November, volunteer drivers from Tonbridge Rotary took a group of senior citizens to The Oast Theatre to see the dress rehearsal of Quartet.
+On 7th November, volunteer drivers from Tonbridge Rotary took a group of senior citizens to the Oast Theatre to see the dress rehearsal of Quartet.

 Everyone enjoyed this funny and poignant play set in a retirement home which follows the experiences of four former opera singers preparing for their annual gala performance.